 “The trough from Sub-Himalayan West Bengal to the cyclonic circulation over south Chhattisgarh and neighborhood at 0.9 km above mean sea level persists.”

-As per the weather office, cyclonic circulation also persists over the east-central Arabian Sea and neighborhoods between 3.1 km and 4.5 km above mean sea level.
+According to the weather office, cyclonic circulation persists over the east-central Arabian Sea and neighborhoods between 3.1 km and 4.5 km above mean sea level.